Do I Have Sleep Apnea Irvine, CA

 Causes of Sleep Apnea

 Many patients are surprised to learn about the link between sleep apnea and dental health.
 Often, the pauses in breathing associated with sleep apnea are caused by flaccid muscles in the back of the throat, a too-large tongue, or a too-small jaw.
 Tooth grinding, or bruxism, is the first sign of sleep apnea.
 This may cause tooth wear and breakage, along with inflamed and receding gums.
-Sedation and Implant Dentistry Irvine can conduct a thorough oral examination to determine whether or not a patient has sleep apnea.
+Total Care Implant Dentistry can conduct a thorough oral examination to determine whether or not a patient has sleep apnea.

 “Many patients are surprised to learn about the link between sleep apnea and dental health.”